oloapinivad/MiLES/README.md

   and 365-day calendar package PCICt is now required.
 - Polar projection support: requires mapproj and akima packages.
 - Figures updates and various bug fixing.
+- Re-written wrapper to provide dynamic comparison of datasets

 *v0.31 - May 2017*
 - Comparison of EOFs and Blocking figures with any other MiLES-generated dataset.